madhurimarawat/Portfolio-Website/README.md

 - A dedicated section highlights career achievements, making it easy to see professional milestones.
 - The website is user-friendly, with an intuitive interface that is simple to navigate.
 - Responsive design ensures the portfolio looks great and functions well on all devices and screen sizes.
-- Added one new dropdown fol dynamic colro changing of website it has 4 colros- autum, summer, raniy and winter.
-As soon as it is clicked it changes color.After refreshing thewebsite restores to its default color.
+- Added a new dropdown for dynamically changing website colors with options for Autumn, Summer, Rainy, and Winter.
+Upon selection, the website color changes instantly.
+Refreshing the website restores it to its default color scheme.
 ---

 ## Mode of Execution Used  <img src="https://th.bing.com/th?id=OSAAS.67CE744F3AF9AB3181DA21630627453B&w=80&h=80&o=6&dpr=2&pid=5.1" title="Notepad++" alt="Notepad++" width="40" height="40"> </a> &nbsp;<img src="https://cdn.freebiesupply.com/logos/large/2x/netlify-logo-png-transparent.png" title="Netlify" alt="Netlify" width="40" height="40">